Zagreb Glavni kolodvor: Public transport

 Directly in front of the main railway station, there is a stop for Zagreb tram lines 2, 4, 6, 9 and 13.
 They are operated by the Zagreb Electric Tram (ZET).
 With lines 2 and 6 it is possible to reach the Bus station, which is three stops away and from which many buses travel to larger and smaller cities in Croatia and neighboring countries.

+Incidents

-Train Disaster
+1974 Train disaster

 On 30 August 1974, the station was the site of the deadliest train accident in Yugoslavia at the time, with 153 people dead.
 The incident occurred when a train from Belgrade headed for Dortmund derailed at the entrance of the station.